pristinsky1/DSC180A_Viasat_Project/README.md

 4.) **cd DSC180A_Viasat_Project**

-5.)
+Here are a different ways to use our model:

+a.)
+If you would like to classify your own input file using our model:
+    i.)
 Delete file under input_data folder and add your own.
-Otherwise, leave as is and use the provided input_dataset.
+Otherwise, leave as is and use the provided input_dataset. ii.) run **python run.py features**

-6.) **python run.py result** --> This will run the classifier and have it predict what the input_data file is.

-To test out how the features are built on test data, run **python run.py test**

-To see the accuracy of how the classifier is performing, run **python run.py analysis**
-* Note: In order to run **python run.py analysis** you must run **python run.py features** first
+    iii.) run **python run.py analysis**

-These instructions are provided to run the entire repository.
-To see my analysis, look within the notebooks folder and click on analysis.ipynb.
+     To see analysis, look within the notebooks folder and click on analysis.ipynb.

+b.)
+To run the model on our test data:
+    i.) run **python run.py test**
+    ii.)
+A print statement will appear letting you know that the model is locally saved in temp/model/ The predicted  output of the input file will saved locally in your temp/classifier_output